SincerelyBrittany/SpotifyJukeBox/README.md

 Find the instructions below:

-Your SoundCloud enabled jukebox should allow the user to do the following things:
+Your Spotify enabled jukebox should allow the user to do the following things:

-Play a track off of SoundCloud based on its track ID Pause the currently playing track
+Play a track off of Spotify based on its track ID Pause the currently playing track
 Display the following current track information:
 Artist name with link to his/her profile page